Applications for 2018-20 will open on Friday 9th February 2018.

 Each stage of the application process is assessed against the criteria set out in the person specification, by a team of staff from a range of ATG departments and roles.
 Application forms are marked by two independent members of staff and compared in order to make a shortlist to invite to the telephone interview stage.

-The recruitment process is thorough and highly competitive; this shouldn’t put you off.
+The recruitment process is thorough and highly competitive for just two places; this shouldn’t put you off.
 If you are an ambitious person, passionate about commercial theatre management, learning new skills and taking on new challenges, then you should apply.

 We receive between 180 and 250 applications each year, equivalent to between 90 and 125 applications per place.